codefresh-io/docs.codefresh.io/_docs/promotions/configuration/promotion-flow.md

 ### Inline versus global Promotion Policy settings

-For each environment, you can explicitly set the Promotion Policy that defines how to validate environment readiness through the Promotion Action (required), and the optional Pre- and Post-Action Workflows.
+For each environment, you can explicitly set the Promotion Policy that defines governs environment promotion behavior through the Promotion Action (required), and the optional Pre- and Post-Action Workflows.

 ##### Inline Promotion Policy settings
 The Flow Builder displays available settings for the Promotion Policy.
-If you manually select these settings, this _inline_ selection overrides any global Promotion Policy settings that match the product/environment when the flow is triggered.
+If you manually select these settings, the _inline_ selections override any global Promotion Policy settings that match the product/environment when the flow is triggered.

 ##### Global Promotion Policy settings
-If no inline settings are defined, the system applies global Promotion Policy settings based on predefined priorities.
-See TBD
+If no inline settings are defined, the system applies global Promotion Policy settings based on predefined priorities. <!-- See TBD -->

 ##### Promotion Workflows
 Both Pre- and Post-Action Workflows are optional in a Promotion Flow.